Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 For transparency, verified OTC partners will be carefully selected and monitored by the Rayls Foundation, and a registry of OTC partner public chain addresses will be published on the Rayls Public Chain so anyone can track the inflows of institutional fees captured from Privacy Nodes.

 2 & 3.
-The Buyback Engine
+The buyback engine

 Once fees are aggregated, the protocol engages a robust buyback mechanism.